jimmymalhan/LeetCode-Patterns/README.md

 # Pattern Algorithms in LeetCode Problems

 - Work Smart not Hard
-- Why solve 2000+ LC problems when you can solve 100+ LC patterns?
+- Why solve 2000+ LC problems when you can ONLY solve 150+ LeetCode patterns?

 ### Contribution